 Strengths and Weaknesses

-The following table summarizes the strengths and weaknesses of ServiceNow, Inc. (NOW) and EPAM Systems, Inc. (EPAM) based on recent financial data.
+Below is a summary of the strengths and weaknesses of ServiceNow, Inc. (NOW) and EPAM Systems, Inc. (EPAM):

 CriterionServiceNow, Inc. (NOW)EPAM Systems, Inc. (EPAM)